Trams in New Zealand: Christchurch

 Christchurch had steam and horse trams from 1880, then electric trams from 6 June 1905 to 11 September 1954.
 They were replaced by trolleybuses and motor buses.
-A Christchurch heritage tram line was established in the city centre on a loop track in February 1995, and reopened on a limited circuit in November 2013 after being temporarily non-operational following the Christchurch earthquake of 22 February 2011, which interrupted tramway services while the CBD was cordoned off.
-The Tramway reopened on 27 November 2013 on a combination of the original route and an extension that was in progress at the time of the earthquakes.
-There are plans to extend the route in 2014 to include the full pre-earthquake circuit and the extension through the Re:Start Mall and High Street which was nearly complete when the February 2011 earthquake struck.
+A Christchurch heritage tram line was established in the city centre on a loop track in February 1995, and reopened on a limited circuit on 27 November 2013 after being temporarily non-operational following the Chistchurch earthquake of 22 February 2011, which interrupted tramway services while the CBD was cordoned off.
+The Tramway reopened on a combination of the original route and an extension that was in progress at the time of the earthquakes.
+The route was extended in 2014 to include the full pre-earthquake circuit and the extension through the Re:Start Mall and High Street which was nearly complete when the earthquake struck.
+While these proposals were all officially heritage or tourist lines, there was some investigation into later extension or conversion for normal transport use.

-The city loop is currently operating on a limited circuit after being reopened on 27 November 2013 following the Christchurch earthquake of 2011 which halted services while the CBD was closed off.
-The tramway was being extended in several small stages starting the late 2000s and was nearly complete when the 2011 earthquake struck.
-While these proposals are all officially heritage or tourist lines, there is some investigation into later extension or conversion for normal transport use.
-This line was extended in 2014 with the reopening of the full pre-earthquake circuit and the opening of the nearly complete extension through the Re:Start mall and High Street.